American entry into World War I: South

 The Outlook and The Literary Digest had a disproportionately high distribution throughout every region of the state of Georgia as well as the region of northern Alabama in the area around Huntsville and Decatur (when the war began there were 470 volunteers from the state of Alabama, of these, over 400 came from Huntsville-Decatur region).

-Support for American entry into the war was also pronounced in central Tennessee.
+Support for US entry into the war was also pronounced in central Tennessee.
 Letters to newspapers which expressed pro-British, anti-German or pro-interventionist sentiment were common.
 In between October 1914 and April 1917, letters about the war to newspapers from Tennessee included at least one of these three sentiments.
-In the Tennessee counties of Cheatham County, Robertson County, Sumner County, Wilson County, Rutherford County, Williamson County, Maury County, Marshall County, Bedford County, Coffee Couny and Cannon County over half of the letters contained all three of these elements.
-In South Carolina there was support for America entering the war.
-Led by Governor Richard I. Manning, the cities of Greenville, Spartanburg, and Columbia had started lobbying for army training centers in their communities, for both economic and patriotic reasons, in preparation for American entry into the war.
+In the Tennessee counties of Cheatham County, Robertson County, Sumner County, Wilson County, Rutherford County, Williamson County, Maury County, Marshall County, Bedford County, Coffee County and Cannon County over half of the letters contained all three of these elements.
+In South Carolina there was support for the US entering the war.
+Led by Governor Richard I. Manning, the cities of Greenville, Spartanburg, and Columbia had started lobbying for army training centers in their communities, for both economic and patriotic reasons, in preparation for US entry into the war.
 Similarly, Charleston had interned a German freighter in 1914, and when the freighter's skeleton crew tried to block Charleston harbor they were all arrested and imprisoned.
 From that point on Charleston was buzzing with "war fever."
-1915, 1916 and early 1917 were all years when Charleston and the low country coastal counties to the south of Charleston, were all gripped by sentiment that was very "pro-British and anti-German."
+1915, 1916 and early 1917 were all years when Charleston and the low country coastal counties to the south of Charleston were gripped by sentiment that was very "pro-British and anti-German."

 German Americans

 German Americans by this time usually had only weak ties to Germany; however, they were fearful of negative treatment they might receive if the United States entered the war (such mistreatment was already happening to German-descent citizens in Canada and Australia).
 Almost none called for intervening on Germany's side, instead calling for neutrality and speaking of the superiority of German culture.
-As more nations were drawn into the conflict, however, the English-languages press increasingly supporting Britain, while the German-American media called for neutrality while also defending Germany's position.
+As more nations were drawn into the conflict, however, the English-language press increasingly supported Britain, while the German-American media called for neutrality while also defending Germany's position.
 Chicago's Germans worked to secure a complete embargo on all arms shipments to Europe.
 In 1916, large crowds in Chicago's Germania celebrated the Kaiser's birthday, something they had not done before the war.
 German Americans in early 1917 still called for neutrality, but proclaimed that if a war came they would be loyal to the United States.
 By this point, they had been excluded almost entirely from national discourse on the subject.
 German-American Socialists in Milwaukee, Wisconsin actively campaigned against entry into the war.